Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Introduction

 Neurobench showed that streaming SNNs provide a good tradeoff in terms of accuracy vs computes while other methods could have similar memory footprint.
-Further, it was shown that expanding traditional ANN with temporal memory (ANN-flat) at the input could drastically increase accuracy albeit at the cost of increased operations.
-Hence, we ask the question -- \emph{will ANN models augmented with memory be better than SNNs in terms of the tradeoff between accuracy and cost (memory, operations/energy)?} We make the following novel contributions in this paper: \begin{itemize} \item We compare SNNs with ANNs with memory augmentation at hidden state (by using LSTM) and output (by incorporating a traditional Bessel filter from signal processing). \item We show that combining NNs with traditional signal processing methods such as filtering drastically improves performance at minimial cost of additional operations or memory. \item We show the effect of increasing training data that shows which models have potential for improvements in future. \item We show the effect of testing with better curated data. \end{itemize}
+Another recent work\cite{hueber2024benchmarking} using the same benchmarking suite showed recurrent networks providing the best results with LSTMs outperforming SNNs in terms of accuracy.
+We make the following novel contributions in this paper: \begin{itemize} \item We improve SNNs for regression by filtering the output using a Bessel filter from signal processing and close the gap in accuracy with LSTMs. \item We demonstrate that filtering the outputs of both ANN and SNN decoders with block Bidirectional Bessel filters improves decoding accuracy. \item We demonstrate state-of-the-art decoding accuracy on this benchmark using LSTMs and filtered SNNs which occupy the higher and lower ends of the pareto optimal curve respectively. \item We show the effect of increasing training data that shows which models have potential for improvements in future. \item We show improved accuracy when trained with better curated data; this points to an automated method of trial selection for training neural networks for neural decoding. \end{itemize}

 The rest of the paper is organized as follows.
-The following section discusses some of the related works while Section \ref{sec:Methodology} describes the dataset, models and pre-processing used in this work.
-Section \ref{sec:Results} presents the results comparing different models in terms of their performance-cost tradeoff using pareto curves.
-This is followed by a section \ref{sec:Discussion} that discusses the main results and provides additional control experiments.
+The following section discusses some of the related works while \Cref{sec:Methodology} describes the dataset, models and pre-processing used in this work. \Cref{sec:Results} presents the results comparing different models in terms of their performance-cost tradeoff using pareto curves.
+This is followed by a \Cref{sec:Discussion} that discusses the main results and provides additional control experiments.
 Finally, we summarize our findings and conclude in the last section.